 The Digital Scholarship Skills workshop series will provide a welcoming environment for faculty, staff and students to learn and ask questions about new research methodologies utilising digital research tools.
 It is an initiative of the Trinity Centre for Digital Humanities.

-The workshop series is open to faculty, staff, researchers and postgraduate students and may be attended as either ‘a la carte’ (where participants have a particular interest in a single or multiple sessions), or as a 5 ECTS module able to be applied to the taught course requirements in a structured PhD.
+The workshop series is open to faculty, staff, researchers and postgraduate students and may be attended as either ‘a la carte’ (where participants have a particular interest in a single or multiple sessions), or as a 5 ECTS module to be applied to the taught course requirements in a structured PhD (please see below for further details).

 Duration: 4 four-hour workshops placed throughout the Michaelmas Term at the Trinity Long Room Hub, see individual descriptions for more details.